Cheap Non-Owner Auto Insurance in 2025 (Save Big With These 8 Companies!)

 Other factors that impact your non-owner car insurance costs at non-owner insurance companies include:

-High-risk auto insurance might be required if your insurance company deems you as high-risk.
+High-risk auto insurance might be required if your insurance company deems you a high risk.
 Your non-owner policy will likely cost you more than it would for someone with a clean record.

 Unfortunately, some companies refuse to insure high-risk drivers for this specific policy type if you don’t have an existing policy with them, so research which companies offer cheap auto insurance for drivers with a bad driving record.